Miguel Rojas Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers and Miguel Rojas, who went 0-for-3 last time out, battle Ryan Feltner and the Colorado Rockies at Dodger Stadium, Monday at 10:10 PM ET.
+Miguel Rojas -- 0-for-3 in his most recent game -- will be in action for the Los Angeles Dodgers against the Colorado Rockies, with German Marquez on the hill, on April 4 at 10:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Diamondbacks.
+In his most recent game he had a hitless showing (0-for-3) against the Diamondbacks.

 Miguel Rojas Game Info & Props vs. the Rockies